tigerbeetle/tigerbeetle/demos/io_uring/README.md

 Bear in mind that these network benchmarks are not as stable across machines as the file system benchmarks, so you may get different numbers.

-What is unique about `io_uring` here is that the same simple interface can be used for both file system and networking I/O on Linux without resorting to user-space thread pools to emulate async file system I/O. We are also relying on the kernel to do fast polling for us thanks to `IORING_FEAT_FAST_POLL`, without having to use `epoll`.
+What is unique about `io_uring` here is that the same simple interface can be used for both file system and networking I/O on Linux without resorting to user-space thread pools to emulate async file system I/O.

+We are also relying on the kernel to do fast polling for us thanks to `IORING_FEAT_FAST_POLL`, without having to use `epoll`. `IORING_FEAT_FAST_POLL` effectively combines two syscalls into a single syscall.
+It's more efficient to perform a single truly asynchronous read/write instead of monitoring file descriptor activity and then calling read/write.

 ## What this means for the future of event loops